smk1993/smk1993/README.md

 - 👋 Hi, I’m @smk1993(soumik patra)
-- 👀 I’m interested in ... web development, building UI, learning new tech, web3, solidity and blockchain
+- 👀 I’m interested in ... web development, building UI, learning new tech, web3, backend , distrubuted systems.
 - 🌱 I’m currently learning ... solidity programming and building DAPPS
 - 💞️ I’m looking to collaborate on ... open source projects on solidity and also web development projects
 - 📫 How to reach me ...